Getting More Out of AWS RDS: Beyond the Basic Settings

 log_temp_files

-For production web apps, starting with 8MB is recommended.
+Enabling this setting helps track queries that are spilling to disk, indicated by log messages about temporary files or “external merge Disk”.
+For web applications with administrative backend or reporting functionality, starting with 4MB is advisable, adjusting as needed based on workload demands.
 Values larger than 64MB suggest conflicting workload requirements.
 Consider using a read replica for queries that require more memory.

 maintenance_work_mem